blackducksoftware/synopsys-detect/docs/markdown/downloadingandrunning/manual.md

 # Installation Best Practices

 Manually installing [solution_name] enables you to assure that the running version is compatible with your environment.
-Invoking [solution_name] with the one-liner is easy but automatically downloaded updates may not be compatible with your environment.
+Invoking [solution_name] with the bash and powershell commands is easy but automatically downloaded updates may not be compatible with your environment.

-The best practice for resilience is to add [solution_name] on the path, allowing for an easier invocation than even the one-liner.
-It still allows easy updating without modifying commands just as the one-liner does.
+The best practice for resilience is to add [solution_name] on the path, allowing for an easier invocation than even the bash and powershell commands.
+It still allows easy updating without modifying commands just as the bash and powershell commands do.
 This is the recommended best practice approach when resiliency is required.

 ## Basic Manual Installation Steps